God invites us to love Him with the gift of tears

 How do we grow closer to God whatever the weather in our souls?
 In sunny times He reminds us that full joy is found only in Him.
 When clouds of boredom, busyness or worry engulf us, he invites us to let Him dispel those clouds.
 When problems rain down on us, He calls us into thankfulness.
 And when storms overwhelm us, He offers to turn our bitterness into praise.
 No matter the weather, God invites us into His presence to find fullness of joy.

-Tears of Wholeness:
+Tears of WHOLENESS:

 Loved By God